 This is a Privacy Notice – also known as a Fair Processing Notice.

-This notice describes how Local Care Direct uses and manages the information it holds about patients, including how the information may be shared with other NHS organisations and with non-NHS organisations, and how the confidentiality of patient information is maintained.
+This notice describes how Local Care Direct uses and manages the information it holds about patients, including how the information may be shared with other NHS organisations and non-NHS organisations, and how the confidentiality of patient information is maintained.

 Personal data is information that relates to a living individual who can be identified from that data.
-Local Care Direct only holds personal data about patients for the purposes of providing them with appropriate care and treatment.

-This helps to ensure that patients receive the best possible care from Local Care Direct.
+Local Care Direct only holds patient’s personal data for the purpose of providing them with appropriate care and treatment.
+This helps to ensure patients receive the best possible care from Local Care Direct.

 It helps patients because:

-It helps Local Care Direct:
+- it helps Local Care Direct to

-• To plan, manage and audit the health services it provides;
+- plan, manage and audit the health services it provides;

-• To prepare statistics on its performance;
+- prepare information on its performance; and

-• To teach and train healthcare professionals;
+- teach and train healthcare

 How patient records are kept confidential